California sea cucumber: Feeding

 The California sea cucumber is a scavenger that feeds on organic matter.
 They feed by sifting through sediments with their tentacles, or by positioning themselves in a current where they can use their tentacles to catch food flowing by.
-They can live 10 years old.
+They can live to be 10 years old.

 Behavior and reproduction

 A. californicus is a solitary nocturnal animal.
 When threatened, it can eviscerate, expelling its organs through its anus.
 It can also expel sticky filaments to ensnare or confuse predators.

 These sea cucumbers have separate sexes, and eggs are fertilized externally.
 Spawning usually takes place in August, and each female can produce thousands of eggs.
 After fertilization, a larva is formed which metamorphoses into a sea cucumber after a few weeks.